 makes periods lighter, reduces cramps, and is often prescribed for women who have

-also been found to protect against some forms of breast disease, anemia,
+found to protect against some forms of breast disease, anemia,

 ovarian cysts, and ovarian and endometrial cancers.

 Young women who can remember to take a pill each day and who want excellent protection

 from pregnancy use birth control pills.